alexa-samples/skill-sample-nodejs-shopping-actions/README.md

 ## Node.js Sample Skill for Alexa Shopping Actions

 This is the repository for the Alexa Shopping Actions Node.js sample.
 This is a basic skills that allows you to test the flow for the Add to Cart and Buy actions.
+Refer to the [technical reference docs](https://developer.amazon.com/en-US/docs/alexa/alexa-shopping/about-alexa-shopping-actions-for-alexa-skills.html) for more information on Alexa Shopping Actions.

 ## Alexa Skill Usage Instructions